hengliusky/PRLMU/README.md

 # PRLMU

-This repository is for the paper, "**Progressive Residual Learning with Memory Upgrade for Ultrasound Image Blind Super-resolution**", which has been submitted and is awaiting review.
+This repository is for the paper, "**Progressive Residual Learning with Memory Upgrade for Ultrasound Image Blind Super-resolution**", which has been submitted to JBHI.
 ## Requirements

 + python: 3.8.3